Running Payroll 101: Step-by-Step Guide For New Businesses

 Send reports of what you’ve done to your staff and HMRC

-And finally, you’ll need to let HMRC know pay activity for each employee, including taxes and deductions, as well as the company as a whole.
+Last but certainly not least, you’ll need to let HMRC know what you’ve paid each employee, including taxes and deductions, as well as the company as a whole.
 This is what’s known as Real Time Information, or RTI.
 And there are two elements to this - a Full Payment Submission (FPS) and Employer Payment Submission (EPS).
 Both need to be sent to HMRC by a particular date each month, with any payments due following soon after.

 Check out our article on RTI for a full breakdown of your responsibilities as an employer, and to help you remain compliant at all times.

 How much it costs to run payroll depends on a number of factors.
-Usually, the determining factor is how many employees you have, as payroll providers - software based or otherwise - tend to charge a per payslip fee.
-Outsourced providers such as payroll bureaus and accountants often charge additional fees for every new starter added onto the system, as well as to create documents such as P45s, P60s and P11Ds (for benefits reporting).
+Usually, the determining factor is how many employees you have, as payroll providers - software-based or otherwise - tend to charge a per-payslip fee.
+Outsourced providers such as payroll bureaus and accountants often charge additional fees for every new starter added onto the system, as well as to create documents such as P45s, P60s and P11Ds (for benefits reporting) (which is a bit annoying).

 You should always be very clear as to any additional costs of running payroll, so be sure to ask this of your prospective software, accountant or bureau at the initial consultation stage.